 1. Visit Your Loved One Often

-According to Senior Care Centre it is very important for you to visit your family member frequently.
+It's very important for you to visit your family member frequently.
 They need to have social interaction on a regular basis with you and be reassured that they are healthy, safe, and doing well overall.
 While you are visiting, you should check around their house to see if there are any issues that need to be taken care of, including if there are things that need to be repaired or cleaned.
 Also make sure that you check their plants, mail, laundry, food supply, and any other essentials to make sure that your elderly loved one has everything they need.

 2. Check Their Medications

 Make sure your elderly family member has the appropriate amounts of their medications.
 It is critical to ensure that all of their prescriptions get filled and refilled when needed.
 If they take several different medications, then the best thing to do is to purchase a pill box organizer that has compartments that have labels for each day of the week.
 If they have a new medication prescribed to them, make sure that you ask the pharmacist or doctor about any potential interactions with their current medications and any possible side effects.

 You might need to hire a caretaker, aide, or helper.
 It could be a person who assists your family member with their regular daily activities like housekeeping, running errands, or showering.
 If you don't know the individual personally, then you should either hire someone from a licensed agency or check the person's references.
 That might need to be an expense that is budgeted for, or it could be a resource that is available for free or a nominal fee depending on what your loved one qualifies for.

 4. Make Any Necessary Modifications to Their Home

 You should thoroughly inspect their home and make an assessment of any potential safety hazards.
 Some modifications might be involved while others could be simple fixes.
 They include the following: